SVFIG

 Security

-under any circumstances let any strangers enter Cogswell.
-Those who are
+circumstances let any strangers enter Cogswell.
+Those who are authorized

 - 09:00 --- Surplus Computers